British Columbia Unionization Rights Laws (2026)

 When does it apply?

-- Managers and people in confidential labour relations roles may be excluded from the bargaining unit, but they still cannot be punished for supporting a union.
+• Managers and staff in confidential labour relations roles can be excluded from the bargaining unit — but they still can't be punished for supporting a union.

 What to Do If Your Canadian Employer Retaliates Against Union Activity

-- If your union isn't representing you fairly, you can file a duty of fair representation complaint with the CIRB.
+• If your own union isn't representing you fairly, the CIRB also takes duty of fair representation complaints.

 What should you NOT do?

-- Don't organize on company time or using company equipment — do it on your own time and with your own devices.
+• Don't organise on company time or company equipment.
+Do it on your own time, on your own phone — it removes a common employer counter-attack.

-- Don't assume employer anti-union campaigns are legal.
-Threats, promises, or surveillance to discourage union activity are unfair labour practices.
+• Don't assume an anti-union campaign is just "HR doing its job."
+Threats, promises, or surveillance aimed at discouraging union activity are unfair labour practices on their face.

-- Don't confuse a legal strike with a wildcat walkout.
-A strike is only legal after the collective bargaining process has been followed and a strike vote is held.
+• Don't confuse a legal strike with a wildcat walkout.
+A strike is lawful only after the bargaining process is exhausted and a strike vote held — anything else is unprotected.

 How British Columbia differs from federal law